ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 print(_MangledGlobal__mangled)  # Output: 23
 ```

-Note that while name `mangling` is intended to protect instance variables from being overwritten by derived classes, it is not a security feature and should not be relied upon to protect sensitive data.
-Name `mangling` can be easily bypassed by using the mangled name directly, as shown in the example above.
+Note that while the name `mangling` is intended to protect instance variables from being overwritten by derived classes, it is not a security feature and should not be relied upon to protect sensitive data.
+The name `mangling` can be easily bypassed by using the mangled name directly, as shown in the example above.

-## 95- What is packing and unpacking in python?
+## 95- What is packing and unpacking in Python?

 In Python, packing and unpacking refer to two related concepts involving the conversion of data between different structures.